 The directors of the Group are covered by Directors Liability Insurance for any liability incurred in the discharge of their duties, provided that they have not acted fraudulently or dishonestly or derived any personal profit or advantage.
-The total amount of sum insured amounted to RM1 million for the directors for the financial year end of the Group.
-The insurance premium paid for the Group is RM1,361.
+The total amount of sum insured for the financial year end amounted to RM1 million for the directors of the Group.
+The insurance premium paid by the Group is RM1,362.